hersle/maxio/rm_tools/README.md

 - Unfortunately the direct-to-pdf code is deprecated with the new .rm format.
 - The rm2svg code works with version 2.0.2 (rm file format 5).
 The updates were taken from https://github.com/peerdavid/rmapi/blob/master/tools/rM2svg
 - The difference to that version is mainly that this version converts only one rm file (I handle multiple pages in my rMsync script: https://github.com/lschwetlick/rMsync)
+23.10.2020
+- all the pens work now, including the new caligraphy pen \o/